kaby-rothinzil/react-job-data-app/README.md

 ## AWS Configuration

-Ensure your AWS credentials have the following permissions:
+The application uses the following permissions:
 - S3: Read and write access to the specified bucket
 - Redshift:
     - Create, read, update, and delete tables